-- You didn’t use a proscribed SaneReminder address.
+- You didn’t use a recognized SaneReminder address.

-- All Dates start with a Month word in English like Jan or January.
+- All Dates must start with a Month word in English like Jan or January.

-- Day of Weeks are in english like Mon or Monday
+- Day of Weeks must be in english like Mon or Monday

 - All Times end with AM or PM.